 “I watched how they ran a game.
 Their knowledge of the game, work ethic and preparation were second to none, especially Whitey with his aggressive style.
 (At Yale) we want to make things happen, not wait for things to happen.
 Having a versatile team will give us the ability to score runs in a lot of different ways.”

 Stuper pitched in the major leagues for the St. Louis Cardinals and Cincinnati Reds from 1982-85, appearing in a total of 111 games.
 He posted a 32-28 overall record with a 3.96 earned run average.
 His most memorable performance came with the Cardinals in the sixth game of the 1982 World Series.
 With St. Louis trailing the Milwaukee Brewers three games to two in the best-of-seven series, the right-hander helped the Cardinals even the series with a 13-1 complete-game, four-hit victory.
 St. Louis went on to win the Series the following day.
 Sports Illustrated listed his World Series performance among the 10 best by a rookie pitcher in the history of postseason play.

 The only two-time all-conference baseball and basketball player at Butler County Community College (1976-77), Stuper fashioned a 34-3 collegiate record.
 He also helped Point Park (Pa.)
 College to the NAIA World Series in 1978 while earning NAIA All-America honors.

-Stuper, who received his bachelor’s degree from LaRoche College and his master's degree in English at Slippery Rock University in 1989, continued as head coach at Butler until March 1991, when he returned to the Cardinals as a minor league pitching instructor.
+Stuper, who received his bachelor’s degree from LaRoche College and his master's degree in English at Slippery Rock University in 1989, was head coach at Butler until March 1991, when he returned to the Cardinals as a minor league pitching instructor.
 He remained with the Cardinals until taking over the Bulldogs’ clubhouse in 1993.
-His wife, Pam, is Yale's Caroline Ruth Thompson '02 Head Coach of Field Hockey.
-They reside in Hamden.